-17. You must, within 28 days of receiving any gift, hospitality, material benefit or advantage above a value specified in a resolution of your authority, provide written notification to your authority's monitoring officer, or in relation to a community council, to your authority's proper officer of the existence and nature of that gift, hospitality, material benefit or advantage.
+17. You must, within 28 days of receiving any gift, hospitality, material benefit or advantage above a value specified in a resolution of your authority, provide written

-Conduct of Members - The Principles
+Conduct of Members - The Principles1

 SELFLESSNESS

 18.2.1 Members must act solely in the public interest.
 They must never use their position as Members to improperly confer advantage on themselves or to improperly confer advantage or disadvantage on others.